The Top 10 Most Common Mistakes Students Make on the NCLEX-PN (and How to Avoid Them)

 ✅ How to Avoid It:

-- Download the NCLEX-PN Test Plan from NCSBN’s website
+- Download the NCLEX-PN Test Plan from the official NCSBN site

 - Identify the four major Client Needs categories: